 When fresh air adjustment is performed in the surrounding atmosphere, check to confirm that the air is clean before starting.
-The presence of miscellaneous or interference gases will make it impossible to adjust the product correctly, resulting in the danger of erroneous detection when actual gas leaks occur.
+The presence of interfering or miscellaneous gases will make it impossible to adjust the product correctly, resulting in the danger of erroneous detection when actual gas leaks occur.